srobo/srcomp-puppet/new-machine.md

 9. Set up public DNS for the machine.

+10. Edit `/etc/puppet/modules/compbox/manifests/init.pp` to change the `$compstate` variable to point at your compstate.

+11. (Optional) If setting up a deployment that will have a different upstream than `srcomp.studentrobotics.org` then you will have to modify `upstreamBase` in `/etc/puppet/modules/compbox/files/comp-services.js`

-10. Run the install:
+12. Run the install:

     ```bash
     /etc/puppet/scripts/install
     ```

-11. Update as needed if things change in puppet:
+13. Update as needed if things change in puppet:

     ```bash
     /etc/puppet/scripts/update